eerotal/LibreSignage/src/doc/rst/markup.rst

 String *(str)*
   A value of the form ``'<string>'`` or ``"<string>"`` where ``<string>`` is a string of letters, numbers and other characters.
-Strings can contain all characters except =, [ and ].

 Raw string *(rstr)*
   The same thing as a normal string but raw strings don't have quotes